jackmoore/jackmoore.github.io/_src/pages/colorbox-faq.md

 <h3 id='faq-titlelink'>Make the title a link</h3>

-Colorbox can be passed a function to be evaluated in place of a static value for any of it's properties.
+Colorbox can be passed a function to be evaluated in place of a static value for any of its properties.
 Through that any sort of string formatting or markup building can be done and displayed as the title:

 ```javascript
 $('a.gallery').colorbox({title:function () {